 The study area was mapped using a combination of methods as the depth of the study area reduced the visibility of benthic habitat features in the satellite imagery, meaning satellite imagery could only be used to classify nearshore areas.
-Classification of benthic structure in and surrounding the leases utilised sidescan imagery, depth hardness scans, multi-beam echo sounder and drop-camera ground-truth sites.
+Classification of benthic structure in and surrounding the sites utilised sidescan imagery, depth hardness scans, multi-beam echo sounder and drop-camera ground-truth sites.
 Structure classification was interpolated in ESRI ArcGIS 10.8 and carried out by a skilled marine scientist, utilising a number of geospatial tools to assist with the classification of benthic structure.
-At each location, drop-camera imagery was assessed where ground-truth sites were taken and sidescan structure imagery collected by MPA and Quest Maritime, along with depth hardness scans and multi-beam echosounder imagery (as seen in Figure 2.4) was interpolated to manually digitise and classify areas of benthic substrate in and surrounding the leases.
+At each location, drop-camera imagery was assessed where ground-truth sites were taken and sidescan structure imagery collected by Tassal, Quest Maritime and Acoustic Imaging, along with depth hardness scans and multi-beam echosounder imagery (as seen in Figure 2.4) was interpolated to manually digitise and classify areas of benthic substrate in and surrounding the sites.
+At Razor Island site, a benthic habitat map produced in 2011 (DHI 2011) had a higher level of detail derived using towed video and satellite image classification.
+Rock (Coral) and Rock (Sparse Coral) areas around Razor Island were used to replace the manually digitised Coral areas.